NVIDIA-AI-IOT/jetbot_mini/docs/board_design/A00/A00_design_justification.md

 </p>

 * This part of the circuit was heavily referenced from the B01 Developer Kit schematic.
-* TPD4E05U06DQAR ESD diodes were chosen due to their compability with USB devices and should be placed as close as possible to the connector on the layout.
+* TPD4E05U06DQAR ESD diodes were chosen due to their compatibility  with USB devices and should be placed as close as possible to the connector on the layout.
-* MicroUSB: J7
+* microUSB: J7
-  * D1 to protect against ESD strikes when user pulls MicroUSB head in and out of the connector.
+  * D1 to protect against ESD strikes when user pulls microUSB head in and out of the connector.
   * R7 pulls the gate of Q1 initially low, and when a microUSB is connected VBUS_DET is connected to ground and lets the Nano module know that something is connected.
 * USB3 Type-A: J8
   * C7 and C8 are AC-coupling capacitors and should be placed as close as possible to the transmission source on the layout.
 AC-coupling capacitors block DC bias.